C.D. Fuerte Aguilares

 Club Deportivo Fuerte Aguilares, commonly known as Fuerte Aguilares are a Salvadoran professional football club based in Aguilares.
-They currently play in the, Segunda División.
+The club currently plays in the Liga de Ascenso.

 History

 They were relegated from Primera División de Fútbol Profesional after 1976/1977 season.
 They currently play in the Segunda División de Fútbol Salvadoreño after being promoted from the third tier in 2007.
+Fuerte Aguilares is one of the most successful football clubs in the country.
+For many years, the club competed at the highest level before being relegated to the second tier.